adeyinkaoresanya/Boston_House_Price_Predictor/README.md

 ## Description

 The Boston House Price Predictor is a Python application deployed on Heroku for predicting house prices in Boston.
-This application can be accessesd via
+This application can be accessesd [here](https://boston-house-price-predict.herokuapp.com).

 ## Tools/Libraries required